 Can labneh be frozen?

-Sadly not, freezing ruins the texture.
-However, it’s so easy to make there’s no real need.
+Sadly not, because freezing ruins the texture.
+However, it’s so easy to make that there’s no real need.

 How do I store labneh?

 Keep it in the fridge for a few days.
-Or, if you’ve made labneh balls, you can transfer them to a clean jar, cover with olive oil for a week and keep the jar somewhere cool and dark about a month.
+If you have made labneh balls, you can transfer them to a clean jar, prepared as for jam making.
+Cover with them with olive oil, seal and keep the jar somewhere cool and dark about a month.

 You could add fresh herbs to the olive oil, in which case the labneh balls will only keep for a few days, or a week or so in the fridge.

-How to use the leftover whey from cheesemaking?
+How can I use the leftover whey from cheesemaking?

-Once you start making labneh you will have lots of whey.
-Yogurt whey can be used in so many ways – and frozen until you are ready to use it.
+Once you start making labneh, you will have lots of whey.
+You can use yogurt whey in so many ways.
+Freeze it until you are ready to use it.

-- Add whey to bread in place of some or all of the water – the crumb will be beautifully soft – we like it in our slow rise no knead sourdough.
+- Use the whey to make bread in place of some or all of the water.
+The crumb will be beautifully soft.
+We like it in our slow rise no knead sourdough.

-- Add it to classic daals like my zucchini daal.
+- Use it to thin classic daals like my zucchini daal.

-Simple freeze the whey in silicon moulds, once frozen pop out and store in a plastic tub.
+Simple freeze the whey in silicon mould.
+Then pop out the cubes and store in a plastic tub.
 Herbert adores crunching on these to cool down on a hot day.